-An eligible academic entity must manage containers of unwanted material while in the laboratory in accordance with the requirements in this rule.
+An eligible academic entity shall manage containers of unwanted material while in the laboratory in accordance with this rule.

 (A) Labeling.
 Label unwanted material as follows:

-(1) The following information must be affixed or attached to the container:
+(1) The following information shall be affixed or attached to the container:

 (b) Sufficient information to alert emergency responders to the contents of the container.
 Examples of information that would be sufficient to alert emergency responders to the contents of the container include, but are not limited to: